 Wyze now works with the Google Assistant.
-With the Google Assistant, you can control the Wyze Cam across multiple device types, including voice activated speakers (Google Home Mini, Google Smart Home Hub) Android phones, iPhones, in cars with Android Auto, Android TV’s and other third party Assistant built-in hardware.
-Users can now also stream your Wyze Cams through your Google Home Hub, Smart device with built-in Chromecast, or even a standard screen with a Chromecast dongle.
+Control your Wyze Bulbs with Google Assistant or stream your Wyze Cams through your Google Home Hub, Smart device with built-in Chromecast, or even a standard screen with a Chromecast dongle.
 At this time, the Google Assistant integration does not support camera streaming into the Google Home App.
-We look to enable this capability as soon as possible.
-Stay tuned.

-Supported Wyze Products: Wyze Cam v2 (WYZEC2) & Wyze Cam Pan (WYZECP1)
+Supported Wyze Products: Wyze Cam v2, Wyze Cam Pan, Wyze Bulb

-Unsupported Wyze Products: Wyze Cam v1 (WYZEC1) & Wyze Sense
+Unsupported Wyze Products: Wyze Cam v1 & Wyze Sense

 Need help figuring out whether your Wyze Cam is a v1 or a v2?
 Click here

-Note: The Wyze integration with Google Assistant is currently only supported in the USA.
+Note: The Wyze integration with Google Assistant is available worldwide, but is currently only supported in the USA.
 Please note that your success may vary if using the Wyze integration outside of the USA.

 Google Assistant is the cloud-based voice service from Google.
 It's connected to the Google Home app, allowing you to easily and quickly manage all of your smart home devices.
 Interacting with your Wyze Cam through Google Assistant is as simple as asking a question.
 Just ask and Google Assistant will respond instantly.

-We offer the ability to integrate your Wyze Cams with Google Assistant’s voice controls.
+We offer the ability to integrate your Wyze Cam and Bulb with Google Assistant’s voice controls.
 Once set up, you can tell your Google Assistant to show live stream video from your camera or turn on your light bulb from any of your Chromecast-enabled device.
-The Wyze integration with Google Assistant is currently only available in the USA.

 Note: Wyze Cam v2 and Wyze Cam Pan work with Google Assistant.
 Wyze Cam v2 firmware needs to be on version 18.104.22.168 or higher.
 Wyze Cam Pan firmware needs to be on version 22.214.171.124 or higher.

-- Set up your camera with your Wyze app and name your camera
+- Set up your device with your Wyze app

-- Download and configure the Home app by Google
+- Download and launch the Google Home app

 - Tap Add